skypilot-org/skypilot/README.md

 ## Example SkyPilot Task

-A SkyPilot task is specified as a YAML file containing: the resource requirements, data to be synced, setup commands, and the task commands.
+A SkyPilot task is specified as a YAML file containing: resource requirements, data to be synced, setup commands, and the task commands.

 Once written in this [**unified interface**](https://skypilot.readthedocs.io/en/latest/reference/yaml-spec.html), the task can be launched on any available cloud.
 Example: